-Yeah, I know: „If you buy cheap, you buy twice.“, „Quality has its price.“, „For professional results you need professional tools.“ and „Bold equipment creates a bold image.“
+Yeah, I know: „Buy nice or you buy twice.“, „Quality has its price.“, „For professional results you need professional tools.“ and „Bold equipment creates a bold image.“

 Neglecting the wisdom, I recently looked for a photo backpack that can do a lot without forcing me to rob a bank.

 So far, I use the really great large shoulder bag Jackpack 9000 by photo bag taylor Crumpler for my medium-sized photo projects and also for my workshop trips.
 On the functional side I am very satisfied with it.
 Only my orthopedist advises me after some shoulder discomfort, strictly to stop carrying around the awsome Jackpack fully loaded (at least 27 lbs).